 Terry Lennie PhD, RN, FAHA, FAAN

-Professor, Associate Dean of Graduate Faculty Affairs
+Professor, Senior Associate Dean

 Terry Lennie holds a joint PhD in nursing and psychology from the University of Wisconsin-Madison and completed a two-year postdoctoral fellowship in neurobehavior at the University of Michigan.
 He came to UK in 2003 from The Ohio State University, where he was an associate professor of nursing.
 He currently serves as co-director of the RICH Heart Program and associate dean for graduate faculty affairs at the College of Nursing.